 Aidsand F. Wright-Riggins - Vice-Chair - Collegeville, PA

-Arlynn Page - Secretary - Pasadena, CA
+Arlynn Page - Secretary - Altadena, CA

 Aidsand F. Riggins IV - Treasurer, Sherman Oaks, CA